vijsak27/SeniorSeminar-Vij/README.md

 per time slot (non-ranked) and they seem to be accurate.
 After fixing the popularity error, I will use the populairty to create the schedule.
 I believe that the error is arising in the logic of the for loop I have implemented to find the maximum in the array that contains all of the popularities of all of the session for the time slot being analyzed.
 I believe that next steps will include continuing to add print statements to trace the values of all of the variables I am using in order to identifiy where the program is going wrong and how I can alter the code to avoid the logical errors in my looping and ranking logic currently.

+Journal Entry 3 (2/27):
+Today, I spent time working on resolving an error that came up with regards to the file that I was uploading for the numerial IDs of the sessions that will be included in the senior seminar event.
+The error arising was that splitting the Scanner.nextLine() function stored in the variable line.
+The fix that I implemented today involved editing the original file to mitigate any potential errors in the line splitting.
+The error was resolved by the end of the day and the file is now correctly uploading all data.